There are millions of articles online about healthy living. It’s a monstrous industry full of complexity, contradiction and confusion.

 “The doctor of the future will give no medicine but will interest his patients in the care of the human frame, in diet, and the cause and prevention of disease.” –Thomas Edison

-I want to help you stay healthy, enjoy life and stay away from the doctor.
-To make your life better today and set you up for a healthy retirement.
+I want to help you stay healthy, feel great and stay away from the doctor.

 I think part of my reason for writing this was to convince myself to keep going.
 Yes, I may be adding to the noise, but increasing my reach and helping people before they get to my office is my justification.